UIKonf/uikonf-website/videos.md

 order: 4
 title: Videos
 permalink: /videos/
-description: Watch the videos of UIKonf 2015, 2013 and 2012 or learn more about Berlin's independent iOS developer conference.
+description: Watch the videos of UIKonf 2016, 2015, 2014 and 2013 or learn more about Berlin's independent iOS developer conference.
 redirect_from:
  - /videos/apps-are-just-the-tip-of-the-iceberg/
  - /videos/beyond-voiceover/